A portrait of an extraordinary nobody.

 “A unique docu hybrid that turns one man’s decades of self-filming into an existential message in a bottle.” – Dennis Harvey, Variety

-Funding Partners: ADL Film Fest Fund, Screen Australia, South Australian Film Corporation
+Funding Partners: Adelaide Film Festival Investment Fund, Screen Australia, South Australian Film Corporation